-Rape is a form of sexual violence which can be defined as any unwanted sexual act or activity.
+Rape is a form of sexual violence which can be defined as an unwanted non-consensual penile penetrative act or assault.

 Though it is an ordeal to report the matter, it is necessary and, the sooner it is done, the greater the chance the police will have of finding possibly crucial forensic evidence.
 The police should have specialist workers available including a specially trained Sexual Offences Liaison Officer.
 If your assault was domestic violence related, the police will be equally sympathetic.